lahoffm/aclu-bail-reform/test/README.md

 - For validation specifics, read comments in `validator.py`
 - Even if tests pass, many other things can go wrong, so eyeball check of CSV files is strongly recommended.

-**Note:** An error in one field of a row most likely means the same error exists in all rows for that field.
+**Warning:** An error in one field of a row most likely means the same error exists in all rows for that field.
 In such cases, log may be repetitive.